 Her ongoing interest in electroacoustic and fixed media works has generated a flurry of activity in this area.
 Most prominently, her soundwalk The More I Think About It, The Bigger It Gets has been performed around Australia and is included in the University of Melbourne’s Noise & Sound Art curriculum.
 A rallying cry to eliminate violence against women and sexual assault, Samantha presented this work, along with four new works she commissioned from young Australian female composers, at This Will Be Our Reply, a fundraising concert for the Safe Steps Family Violence Response Centre’s frontline services.
 The More I Think… was subsequently presented at the Musicological Society of Australia’s 2016 National Conference, and featured in Dr. Linda Kouvaras’ chapter in Diversity in Australia’s Music: Themes Past, Present, and for the Future, published by Cambridge Scholars in 2018.

-Samantha has worked with many of Australia’s leading new music ensembles, including the Melbourne and Tasmanian Symphony Orchestras, The Song Company, Ensemble Liaison, the Horsley Williams Duo, Rubiks Collective, and Kupka’s Piano, with whom she is an Associate Artist.
-Her music has been performed around Australia and internationally, including at the Darmstadt Summer Courses for New Music (Germany), soundSCAPE Festival (Italy), Impuls Academy (Austria), Norfolk Chamber Music Festival (USA), and local staples Tilde New Music Festival, 2high Festival, and the Australian Youth Orchestra National Music Camp.
+Samantha has worked with many of Australia’s leading new music ensembles, including the Melbourne and Tasmanian Symphony Orchestras, Ensemble Offspring, The Song Company, Ensemble Liaison, the Horsley Williams Duo, Rubiks Collective, and Kupka’s Piano, with whom she is an Associate Artist.
+Her music has been performed around Australia and internationally, including at the Darmstadt Summer Courses for New Music (Germany), soundSCAPE Festival (Italy), Impuls Academy (Austria), Norfolk Chamber Music Festival (USA), and local staples Tilde New Music Festival, 2high Festival, and the Metropolis New Music Festival.
 Her music has been broadcast on ABC Classic FM, 3MBS, PBS and 4MBS, and featured by Making Waves, Partial Durations, Collective Soundwaves, and ABC’s New Waves podcast.
 An avid writer, Samantha’s articles have been published by Resonate, CutCommon and Rehearsal Magazine.
-When not composing or attending as many concerts as she can, Samantha can be found jogging along the Merri Creek trail, or curled up with a good book with her partner Kieran and tabby cat Claude Depussy.

 Samantha is represented by the Australian Music Centre.